ajavamind/A3DCamera/README.md

 Sitting in another room I can see live view output of the camera and capture images with either a Bluetooth controller or Wi-Fi using the computer keyboard.

+### 4. Using AI to Control the Camera
+The A3DCamera app can receive broadcast commands to change settings and control the camera operation.
+I use a local AI LLM model on my computer to code and run a Python program for broadcasting messages to operate the camera remotely.
+I did this with the [PI Agent Harness (minimal)](https://pi.dev/) using a local LLM model.

+Work in Progress - proof of concept tested and achieved.

 ## Credits

 Thanks to Wilbert Brants for sharing his Android 3D camera code example.

+Thanks to Processing.org

 ## Licenses